 If you want to leave a comment for a specific user, you can @mention them.
 Simply type @ followed by their username.

-The Details tab includes additional information about the string.
-Sometimes a developer might include notes about how a string is used within an app.
+The Context tab includes additional information about the string.
+Sometimes a developer might include notes about how a string is used within an app or there are translation instructions for that string.
 These notes appear inside this section of the editor.

 The Editor supports a number of keyboard shortcuts so you can quickly take actions without using your mouse.

 To see all the available shortcuts, enter the Editor, click on the Gear icon in the top right corner of the header, and hit Shortcuts.